giantswarm/kocho/primary-secondary-setup.md

 ## Set up

 First of all, I'll detail my set up, just to avoid any confusion:
-  - My config file looks like (I've had to remove particular details for security reasons)
+  - The config file I'm using looks as follows.
+I've had to censor some data for security reasons - any key with the value "--" needs to be set with a value from your set up.
     ```
     $ cat ./kocho.yml
     # Configure kocho